 It is from this legend that Kasyapa gained his inspiration.
 He would harness the vast wealth and resources of his kingdom to recreate Alakamanda on earth.
 It is for this reason that Kasyapa choose a location deep in the inhospitable forests of Sri Lanka.
 The only significant feature of the area was a menacing black rock which rose majestically 200 meters into the air.
 He, Kasyapa, would transform the rock to appear as though it were a cloud.
 On its summit, he would build a magnificent palace and rule like a god-king.

-The site chosen for the capital was a foreboding place indeed; teeming with wild elephants, poisonous snakes, leopards, bears, mosquitoes, hornets and other vermin.
+The site chosen for the capital was a foreboding place indeed; teeming with wild elephants, poisonous snakes, leopards, bears, mosquitoes, hornets, and other vermin.
 Kasyapa was fortunate.
-He was the king of a extremely prosperous kingdom.
+He was the king of an extremely prosperous kingdom.
 He also had a huge workforce of highly skilled laborers and artisans to do his bidding.
-An army of over a fifty thousand men, thousands of bullocks and many hundreds of elephants toiled for years to build a magnificent new city in the forest.
+An army of over fifty thousand men, thousands of bullocks and many hundreds of elephants, toiled for years to build a magnificent new city in the forest.